-The Fund may invest in various FDIs as detailed under the section headed "Investment Policy: General" for investment purposes or for efficient portfolio management in accordance with the requirements of the Central Bank.
+The Fund may invest in various FDIs for investment purposes or for efficient portfolio management in accordance with the requirements of the Central Bank.
 When FDIs are used the Fund will be leveraged through the leverage inherent in the use of FDIs.